Photo credit: Negative Space.

 Desire: Topics:

-Here’s how to understand this section on Desire: We believe Jesus’ own human desires, journey, and teaching are normative for human becoming, so we pursue Christian Spiritual and Emotional Formation to help us better understand pastoral, relational, and communal questions that come up as we pursue Jesus’ vision for human flourishing.
-We stay aware of research and reflections on Human Moral and Emotional Development.
-Many insights into the mind-brain-body connection in Neuroscience and Epigenetics and Sleep and Rest are helpful.
-We follow research on Friendship and Happiness, track resources about Greed and How Money Makes Us More Greedy, point out in Consumption how capitalist overconsumption and addiction challenge the notion that we are “sovereign individuals,” maintain the biblical critique of Interest Rate Lending and Debt as a way people fund overconsumption and entrap themselves, reflect on Sex as part of human moral and emotional development; we critique the Sex Industry for how it distorts us.
-Human Destiny itself can be understood through the lens of desire.
+Here’s how to understand this section on Desire: We believe Jesus’ own human desires, journey, and teaching are normative for human becoming, so we pursue Christian Formation to help us better understand questions that come up as we pursue Jesus’ vision for human flourishing.
+Human Destiny itself is best understood through the lens of desire.
+We stay aware of research and reflections on human emotional and Moral Development.
+We are helped by insights into the mind-brain-body connection in Brain, Genes and Rest.
+We follow research and reflections on Friendship and Happiness.
+We track resources about Greed and how money makes us more greedy.
+Addiction and overconsumption challenges the notion that we are “sovereign individuals.”
+We maintain the biblical critique of interest rate Debt as a way people fund overconsumption and entrap themselves.
+Sex is part of human moral and emotional development; we critique the Sex Industry for how it distorts us.